 Through the actions of conscious agents, Decision Fields foster the emergence of infinitely variable patterns on a plane.

-I'm currently figuring out how to describe this process formally, and if Decision Fields has uses beyond aesthetic appeal.
+Decision Fields has uses beyond aesthetic appeal.
 With neither judgement nor resistance, Decisions Fields encodes each agent's decisions as traceable marks on a surface.
-It incorporates agent error, directional recalibrations, and unruly actions.
+It incorporates agent error, directional recalibration, and unruly actions.

 A friend sends me math papers that he connects to how I describe what happens with the patterns.
-One about "signal machines" and another about "tangle machines" resonated with me.
-The abstract and some of the signal machine diagrams, though dealing with 1-dimensional space, seem related to my process—if my process were no longer run by human "agents," but instead by robots responding to or working with information.
-Weird to me how much I enjoy reading the papers, at least the parts written in English.
+One about "signal machines" and another about "tangle machines" resonated with how I conceive of this project.
+Though dealing with 1-dimensional space, what the authors describe, summed up in the paper's abstract and appearing in the signal machine diagrams, seem related to my process—especially when Decision Fields is run by robot agents responding to or working with external information.

 It's had other names, including Infinite Stripes and Embodied Algorithms.
 The former, Infinite Stripes, referred originally to a collection of textiles and then became a way to think about the odd idea of using segments to create a potentially endless stripe; the latter, Embodied Algorithms, became the name of the communication game / activity version.